 4652 Shaw Ave., at Kingshighway Blvd.

 McGurks is the place to go if you want to hear authentic Irish music.
-The owners bring in musicians from Ireland to play every night of the week.
+The owners bring in musicians to play during the night.
 On weekends, especially if the weather's good, McGurks' large patio area will be packed with a good percentage of the city's Irish population.
 The Irish and non-Irish also pack McGurks for its full Irish menu featuring favorites like Guinness Stew and Bangers and Mash.
 If you're a Guinness fan, few places offer a better "pour."

 1200 Russell, Soulard

-Seamus McDaniels is located in the heart of Dogtown, St. Louis' beloved Irish neighborhood.
-The building has been an Irish pub since 1907, making it a favorite with locals and out-of-town guests alike.
-Seamus McDaniels has a small traditional Irish bar area, complete with a few cozy booths, but the rest of the bar is designed to fit in plenty of tables.
+Seamus McDaniel's is located in the heart of Dogtown, St. Louis' beloved Irish neighborhood.
+The building has been an Irish pub for decades, making it a favorite with locals and out-of-town guests alike.
+Seamus McDaniel's has a small traditional Irish bar area, complete with a few cozy booths, but the rest of the bar is designed to fit in plenty of tables.
 That means the decor and atmosphere are fairly basic, but that there's plenty of room to seat the masses that come for Seamus' famous burgers.
 Seamus also has a huge outdoor patio.

 1208 Tamm Ave.

 Pat's is another St. Louis restaurant with a long history.
 It opened in Dogtown in 1942 and has been a popular neighborhood hangout ever since.
-The pub recently changed back to its original name, The Pat Connolly Tavern.
-You'll find soups, salads and chili on the menu, but the real reason to go to Pat's is for its fried chicken.
+You'll find soups, salads, and chili on the menu, but the real reason to go to Pat's is for its fried chicken.
 The 1/2 fried chicken with fries and coleslaw goes perfectly with a cold beer.

 6400 Oakland Ave